drewschield/male-biased_mutation_crotalus/README.md

 #### Mask genes using `GATK VariantFiltration`

-We want to analyze intergenic regions only to best approximate neutral mutation rates across the genome. <br />
+We want to analyze intergenic regions only to best approximate neutral mutation rates across the genome.

 You're probably thinking, "we could have masked genes in the same step as repeats".
 You're right!
 I was lazy and returned to the hard-filtered VCF after deciding to analyze intergenic regions only.
 Fix as you please!